Skip to main content

 Abstract

 Planning for complex systems lacks the convergence metrics and defect detection that manufacturing achieved through six decades of statistical process control.
 FDRP addresses this gap by treating each planning decision as a manufactured artifact with measurable convergence and gate-reviewed quality, applying SPC, 5S, RAMS, Andon, and configuration freeze directly to planning.
-Applied across 58 production runs (1,279 decisions), the system's strongest empirical contribution is the antimatter building programme: 292 LLM-generated expert specialists across five rounds produced 87,000+ lines of analysis and 6,052 structured findings, discovering expert persistence as an emergent operational pattern.
+Applied across 70 production runs (1,701 decisions, 44 reached convergence) with 32 active subsystems, the system's strongest empirical contribution is the antimatter building programme: 68 LLM-generated expert specialists across two rounds produced 28,936 lines of analysis and 1,656 structured findings, discovering expert persistence as an emergent operational pattern.
 Cross-model verification with 3 independent LLMs revealed 4 systematic bias patterns, suggesting that N≥3 models are needed for blind spot detection.
-Cross-domain validation on earthquake seismology and power grid data provides preliminary evidence that the sparse-principle thesis generalises.
+In April 2026 the platform completed R1027 “FDRP-on-FDRP”—the architecture applied reflexively to its own evolution, converging with CVT 0.000 and RAMS 0.953.
+The architecture has since grown to 846 database tables, 253 views, 81 system rules, and 668 knowledge index entries.
 We propose progressive disclosure as the unifying architecture—a hypothesis under test.
+By the end of April 2026 the platform grew to 846 database tables, 253 views, 101 skills, 54 active agents, and 18 concept-to-X pipelines.
+Run #1028 then re-validated the methodology against the new Claude Opus 4.7 model: 4 of 6 tested HIGH-priority methods survived with equal or sharper output, 0 outright content regressions, and no methods retired.

 FDRP Statistical Process Control Progressive Disclosure Expert Expansion Engineering Review Gates Self-Evolving Systems Cross-Model Verification